stevedonovan/gentle-intro/src/3-filesystem.md

 allocated memory; once the string has enough capacity, no more allocations will take place.

-This is one of those cases where we use a block to control a borrow. `line` is borrowed from `buf`, and this borrow must finish before we modify `buf`.
-Again, Rust is trying to stop us doing something stupid, which is to access `line` _after_ we've cleared the buffer.
-(The borrow checker can be restrictive sometimes.
+The `line` binding is borrowed from `buf`, and this borrow must finish before we modify `buf`.
+The borrow checker must ensure that we do not access the `line` binding after we've cleared the buffer.

-Rust is due to get 'non-lexical lifetimes', where it will analyze the code and see that `line` isn't used after `buf.clear()`.)
+This is one of those cases where _non-lexical lifetimes_ help us out.
+In Rust versions prior to the 2018 edition, an additional block was necessary to control the scope of the `line` binding.
+Since `line` isn't used after `buf.clear()`, the code is accepted.

-This isn't very pretty.
+This still isn't very pretty, because we have to manage the buffer manually.
 I cannot give you a proper iterator that returns references to a buffer, but I can give you something that _looks_ like an iterator.

 First define a generic struct;
 the type parameter `R` is 'any type that implements Read'.
 It contains the reader